Same-origin policy: WebSockets

 Modern browsers will permit a script to connect to a WebSocket address without applying the same-origin policy.
 However, they recognize when a WebSocket URI is used, and insert an Origin: header into the request that indicates the origin of the script requesting the connection.
-To ensure cross-site security, the WebSocket server must compare the header data against an allowlist of origins permitted to receive a reply.
+To ensure cross-site security, the WebSocket server must verify that that origin is permitted to receive a reply.

 Corner cases

 The behavior of same-origin checks and related mechanisms is not well-defined in a number of corner cases such as for pseudo-protocols that do not have a clearly defined host name or port associated with their URLs (file:, data:, etc.).
 This historically caused a fair number of security problems, such as the generally undesirable ability of any locally stored HTML file to access all other files on the disk, or communicate with any site on the Internet.

 Lastly, certain types of attacks, such as DNS rebinding or server-side proxies, permit the host name check to be partly subverted, and make it possible for rogue web pages to directly interact with sites through addresses other than their "true", canonical origin.
 The impact of such attacks is limited to very specific scenarios, since the browser still believes that it is interacting with the attacker's site, and therefore does not disclose third-party cookies or other sensitive information to the attacker.